Pest Control

 Treating a termite infestation is not something that you should do alone.

-So, anything from Terminix to Orkin would be able to diagnose the severity of your infestation.
-However, you and the professionals will need to have a plan to eliminate the pests once and for all.
+Any pest control company, like Terminix or Orkin, can assess how bad your infestation is.
+But you and the professionals will need to have a plan to cut the pests once and for all.

 swarming termites lg